PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-12 06:45:14
+Last updated: 2024-04-12 06:46:21
-Random Quote: What's the difference between peanut butter and jam?You can't peanut butter your dick up someone's ass. - Barney Stinson
+Random Quote: Robin: "I'm such a mess.
+Why do you even like me?"Barney: "I guess cause you're almost as messed up as I am." - Barney Stinson